 TYPES OF SEXUAL ABUSE

 Milder forms of sexual abuse usually do not involve physical contact, but do restrict the victim in her movement either by physical or mental means.
 She may be locked up in the same room with the abuser or she may be told to sit in a specific place.
 The containment robs the child victim of free will and comfort.
 The perpetrator may stay beyond the reach of her hands, but he is too close to disturb the child's near extrapersonal boundaries.
 If he approaches the child within the reach of her hands, he also penetrates her peripersonal boundaries.
-He need not be touching the child, but she feels uncomfortable and dominated by the proximity of the perpetrator.
+He need not touch the child, but she feels uncomfortable and dominated by the proximity of the perpetrator.
 Her mental boundaries are being violated.

 The victim of such non-contact abuse is mainly dissociating only during the unpleasant encounter.
 After the abuse, the child appears almost normal.
 But repeated exposures of this kind may lead to more serious dissociative modes and a permanent state of being dissociated.
 One of the dissociative modes is peritraumatic dampening of emotional intelligence.
 This cognitive deficit normally leads to incorrect storage of memories of the abuse.
 A more serious consequence is the development of multiple personality disorder.
-The degree of multiplicity is rather mild in this case in comparison with the degree of dissociation caused by sexual abuse that involves physical contact.
+The degree of multiplicity (if it ever occurs) is rather mild in this case in comparison with the degree of dissociation caused by sexual abuse that involves physical contact.

 Physical contact is the next level of abuse on the severity scale.
 During this form of abuse, the perpetrator directly acts on the victim's body.
 Violation of the skin through exposure to undesirable objects, substances, and sensations breaches another mental boundary of the child.
 The nature of the abuse often demands restriction of the victim's movement.
 She is cornered or physically held against her will, or is forced to endure the undesirable body contact because of her psychological subordination to the perpetrator.
-She may depend on him or he is in a social position of power.
-The physical acts include caressing with hands and lips; embrace of the torso; fondling of the neck, hips, thighs, breasts, genitals, or anus; or forceful groping of the victims' body parts.
+She may depend on him, or he is in a social position of power.
+The physical acts include caressing with hands and lips; embrace of the torso; fondling of the neck, hips, thighs, breasts, genitals, or anus; or forceful groping of the victims' common body parts.
 These victims tend to develop more severe consequences than victims of non-contact abuse do.
 Even one incident of this nature may leave the victim with a vulnerable feeling for the rest of her life.
 She is likely to have nightmares about the incident and may be unwilling to kiss or touch those whom she loves.
-Repetitive abuse of this sort can produce medium level of multiple personality disorder.
+Repetitive abuse of this sort may occasionally produce medium level of multiple personality disorder.
 The personalities are fully developed but are few and do not interfere with the victim's daily life.

 The next level of sexual abuse is exposure to the perpetrator's private parts, genitals, and their excretions.
 Here belongs attempted rape, ejaculation on the victim's body and face; stroking of the victim with the perpetrator's penis, vagina, or buttocks; forcing the victim to kiss or lick the abuser's genitals; and simulated intercourse, with the penis rubbing against the skin while being wedged between the victim's thighs and vulva, or between the thighs and the anus.
 Depending on the intensity and frequency of these episodes, the victim may develop medium to severe level of multiple personality, and possibly mild degree of complex dissociative disorders.